Category - Inequality

 New inequality report reports old news

-Monday, October 8, 2007 by Jonathan Teller-Elsberg
+Monday, October 8, 2007

-Categories: Class, Globalization, Inequality, News
+Categories: News, Class, Globalization, Inequality

 Not that the news shouldn’t be reported again, or again and again for that matter.
 Increasing inequality is serious business (pun acknowledged though not planned ahead of time) but not, unfortunately, the kind of issue that gets real traction.
 Thanks to Pizzigati for keeping track and to AlterNet for helping spread the word.